 A growing digital marketing firm in Austin, Texas, needed capital to expand its in-house production studio.
 The owners first considered an SBA 7(a) loan but found that the approval process would take over 60 days, and collateral requirements were higher than expected.

-The SBA’s mission is to promote small business growth through accessible capital.
+The SBA's mission is to promote small business growth through accessible capital.
 However, even the SBA acknowledges that its programs are designed for businesses that can meet detailed eligibility standards.
-As noted in the 7(a) & 504 Lender Report Report , many small businesses seek alternative financing to bridge cash flow gaps while awaiting traditional approvals.
+Many small businesses seek alternative financing to bridge cash flow gaps while awaiting traditional approvals.

 This reflects a growing reality that business funding models and SBA loans are complementary, not competitive.
 One focuses on accessibility and speed; the other on long-term, structured growth.